akka/akka/akka-docs/rst/java/lambda-actors.rst

 the actor shall reply to the received message then this must be done explicitly as explained below.

-The result of the :meth:`receive` method is a partial function object, which is stored within the actor as its “initial behavior”, see `Become/Unbecome`_ for further information on changing the behavior of an actor after its construction.
+The argument to the :meth:`receive` method is a partial function object, which is stored within the actor as its “initial behavior”, see `Become/Unbecome`_ for further information on changing the behavior of an actor after its construction.